 If your rules are as robust as you think they are, let people in.

-Do I Block Hosting, VPN or other Internet companies?
+Do I Block Hosting, VPN or other Internet companies by AS number?

-I don’t block hosting providers because some legitimate services on the internet use them.
+I donβt block hosting providers outright, because a lot of legitimate services rely on them too.

 Conclusion

-I hope this has been really useful.
-If you still want to use a security plugin, use one which is really light and follow other common security measures.
+I hope this has been helpful.
+If you still want to use a security plugin, stick with something lightweight and make sure youβre also following basic security best practices.